GDF-15 - a key modulator of

 Neutralization of GDF-15

-as a therapeutic concept to reverse tumor-mediated immunosuppression
+as a therapeutic concept to reverse tumor-mediated immunotherapy resistance and increase quality of life

 Our Scientific &